cshhong/TrussFrameASAP/TrussFrameMechanics/README.md

 ## Files Overview

 - **main.py**:
-  - The primary interface for the user.
+  - The primary interface for the user implemented with matplotlib.
 It creates a drawing board where users can sequentially add truss frames by clicking on a grid.
 The interface also visualizes the progressive displacement of the structure as it undergoes FEA.

 - **maximaledge.py**:
   - Processes geometric representations of TrussFrames into a graph structure, converting them into nodes and edges that can be utilized for FEA.